See a Problem?

 All of Last Words is quite worth reading.
 I highly recommend you let Patrick take you through the raucous life of his beloved brother George.

-I was aware of who George Carlin was when I picked up this book, however I was not familiar with his comedy.
+...moreI was aware of who George Carlin was when I picked up this book, however I was not familiar with his comedy.
 This is the second book I pick up about a comedian whose book I did not enjoy reading because it delved too much into the business aspect and work process of the artist.
 I don't want to read about that.
 I want to read about their life and how that influenced their comedy.
 Or give me some funny thoughts about life in general.
 Jut don't tell me about how you managed

-I was aware of who George Carlin was when I picked up this book, however I was not familiar with his comedy.
+DNF at about p.
+103-129?I was aware of who George Carlin was when I picked up this book, however I was not familiar with his comedy.
 This is the second book I pick up about a comedian whose book I did not enjoy reading because it delved too much into the business aspect and work process of the artist.
 I don't want to read about that.
 I want to read about their life and how that influenced their comedy.
 Or give me some funny thoughts about life in general.
 Jut don't tell me about how you managed to book this club and that or how you pursued a particular talent agent.
 If I'm picking up a comedian's memoir I want to be able to laugh and maybe even cry.
 I don't want to be bored reading about the behind-the-scenes aspect of business.

 I enjoyed reading the first chapter as George talks about his family and growing up with mom and brother.
 That's what I wanted more of.
 I realize this was not for me and maybe not really knowing much about George didn't help either.
 Someone else may like this more.
 I didn't hate this so I'm giving this two stars for what I did read, but this rating in no way reflects the sum of the book.

-While the book is, at times, uproariously funny, the focus here is not on comedy, but on how comedy is made.
+...moreWhile the book is, at times, uproariously funny, the focus here is not on comedy, but on how comedy is made.
 Humor, it turns out, is no laughing matter.
 Carlin worked meticulously on notes on topics, slowly and carefully shaping his 'bits' over years, carefully nursi

-While the book is, at times, uproariously funny, the focus here is not on comedy, but on how comedy is made.
+A must read for every fan of Carlin, and those who want a look inside the mind of the word-obsessed, meaning-searching stand-up comedian.
+What we find inside is not always pretty, but it's as honest and truthful as any memoir can be.While the book is, at times, uproariously funny, the focus here is not on comedy, but on how comedy is made.
 Humor, it turns out, is no laughing matter.
 Carlin worked meticulously on notes on topics, slowly and carefully shaping his 'bits' over years, carefully nursing them until they were ready for public view.

 This book, too, was decades in the making, and the effort paid off.
 Those who hate Carlin will find reason here to find him as the self-centered, uncaring, drug addled freak that they expect.
 And those who love Carlin will find the working class intellectual who rose above two-dimensional shtick to rip the lid off polite society and show it for the hateful, greedy, violent mess that it is, and did so with great humor.